nicolaei/master/docs/thesis/source/06_results.md

 discovery strategies and how well they picked up the access points that are in its proximity.

-In the next few sections we'll take a look at the following measurement runs:
+In the next parts we'll take a look at the following measurement runs:

  * Full Scan